melchor629/youtubedl-audio-api/README.md

 If you want to use a proxy as a fallback, use `FALLBACK_PROXY`.
 This will be used if any call to the YT API fails.

+## CORS

+By default, CORS is set to allow all origins.
+This can be overriden by defining the environment variable `CORS_ORIGINS` with a comma-separatid list of origins.

 ## Pretty JSONs

 If, for some reason, you want to get the JSONs in a pretty format, set `JSONIFY_PRETTYPRINT_REGULAR` environment variable to `true`.